earthai-tech/gofast/README.md

                                                 ('OneHotEncoder',
                                                  OneHotEncoder())]))])
 ```
-Rather to return an automated pipeline, users can outputed the transformed data by setting
+Rather than returning an automated pipeline, users can outputed the transformed data by setting
 `` the argument of `transform ` parameter to ``True``   as
 ```python